krutoo/utils/README.md

 Minimum Node.js version is 22.
 Primarily It's because of `test` script in `package.json` which uses glob pattern.

+### How to write unit-tests?

+Test for module `src/a.ts` should be placed in `src/__test__/a.test.ts`

+By default test environment is simulates browser.

+For write tests without browser environment simulate you need to name it like `a.node.test.ts`.

 ## Q&A

 Notable info about this package